-Attacking chess is a delight to watch and probably every player who watched such a masterpiece wished they could do the same in their games.
+Attacking player is a delight to watch and probably everyone who watched such masterpiece players wished they could do the same in their games.
 But everybody is different and each player has their own style.
-There are players for whom the sense for wild positions comes naturally and they feel like a fish in the water in them and then there are players who feel more comfortable in quiet positions, where strategy and planning are the keywords.
+There are players for whom the sense for wild positions comes naturally.
+And, they feel like a fish in the water in them.
+There are also players who feel more comfortable in quiet positions.
+For those, strategy and planning are the keywords.

 If you find yourself in the latter category, I’ve got some good news for you!
 Attacking skills can be trained and it’s something you should definitely work on for a number of reasons:

 1. Playing in Tough Positions Makes You a Better Player

 First, and probably most important, is that it’s only by forcing yourself to solve and play through uncomfortable situations during your training session that you will see progress.
 It’s usually the parts of the game that you don’t like to train that you need most in order to get stronger.

 Needless to say, the more you train your attacking skills, the better you will perform in similar situations during a game.
 You will know how to approach a certain position, what to look for, and how to build your attack.

 3. Borrowing Attacking Concepts from Top Players Will Make You a Better Attacker

 Seeing many attacking games and learning from some of the best attackers in the world will not only help you do the same in your games.
 You will also get a better feeling for when your opponent is getting ready to launch his/her attack.
 A well-developed sense of danger is a skill that will allow you to foresee the perils of a position.
 Also, to start consolidating before it’s too late.